thruthesky/video-center-3.2/README.md

 Video Center inherits the idea and the structure of Video Center 3 and it adds lacking functions of it.

+# Re-factoring on Aug 18, 2016

+* No more SPA.

+    * entrance.html
+    * lobby.html
+    * room.html

 # TODO

 * show users list under room name in lobby. and update it real time.